bulletmark/pipxu/README.md

    `*-all` commands consistently, whereas `pipxu` does.

-2. You can do `pipxu` commands on an editable projects (as often used by developers) in the current directory by simply typing "`.`" as the package name and this works for all commands.
+2. You can do `pipxu` commands on an editable projects (as often used by developers) in your project directory by simply typing "`.`" as the package name and this works for all commands.
 E.g. `pipxu uninstall .` or `pipxu inject . pudb`.
-I.e. `pipxu` automatically determines the package name associated with the current directory.
+I.e. `pipxu` automatically determines the package name associated with the current directory, or any child directories.
 Note that `pipx` accepts "`.`" for the install command, but not for any others.

 3. For Python developers,`pipxu` adds a [`debug`](#command-debug)
    command to conveniently run an installed application using a